 There’s a country and western song that talks about living until the day we die.
-And there’s a certain wisdom there.
+There’s a certain wisdom there.
 If I wake up tomorrow morning, that means God has a plan for me for that day.
 He wants me alive.
-So may we live out each day with all the faith, hope and joy that God gives us.
+So may we live out each day with all the faith, hope, and joy that God gives us.

-The always-positive Saint John Paul II speaks of the vocation of the elderly: “To turn our attention to the aging is to realize how much they are a part of God’s plan for the world, with their mission to fulfill, their unique contribution to make, their problems to solve, their burdens to bear.”
-(ADDRESS OF JOHN PAUL II TO THE PARTICIPANTS IN THE INTERNATIONAL FORUM ON ACTIVE AGING)
+The always positive Saint John Paul II speaks of the vocation of the elderly: “To turn our attention to the aging is to realize how much they are a part of God’s plan for the world, with their mission to fulfil, their unique contribution to make, their problems to solve, their burdens to bear” (Address of John Paul II to the Participants in the International Forum on Active Aging, #3).

 Aging teaches us that our value is not in production but in being a child of God.

 One grace that hopefully comes to us after a sin, a turning away from God, is compassion for others with their struggles.
-As the saying has it, “There but for fortune go you and I.”
+As the saying has it, “There, but for fortune, go I.”

-“…where sin increased, grace overflowed all the more” (Romans 5:20).
+According to Romans 5:20, “…where sin increased, grace overflowed all the more.”
 In fact, God loves us so much that He uses even our sins in our favor.
 Great sinners often become great saints—Saint Augustine comes to mind.
 They direct their passion to the pursuit of holiness.
 Saint Paul is a good example.
-Let us take from their lives a resolve not to live our life by half-measures—to give all we are to loving God and our neighbor.
+Let us take from their lives a resolve not to live our lives by half-measures—to give all we are to loving God and our neighbor.